 Nikon D750 Overview

-Another device packed with impressive features is the Nikon’s full-frame camera, the Nikon d750.
+Another device with impressive features is the Nikon’s full-frame camera, the Nikon d750.
 If we start with the sensor, the Nikon d750 comes with a 24.3 Megapixel CMOS full-frame FX sensor.
-The sensor area is about 35.9 mm by 23.9 mm that allows sharp, high-resolution photos in both very low light as well as bright.
+The sensor area is about 35.9 mm by 23.9 mm, allowing sharp, high-resolution photos in very low and bright light.
 The fx lenses combined with the fx sensor make this an excellent camera for professional-grade photography.

 Nikon d750 offers an exciting 6.5 fps for fast continuous shooting at a higher resolution, all thanks to its EXPEED 4 processor.
-On the subject of high-resolution shooting, the AF system in d750 allows fast shooting with absolute accuracy.
+Regarding the high-resolution shooting, the AF system in d750 allows fast shooting with absolute accuracy.